Sec+ preparation #5

 You can purchase Security+ SY0-701 boot camp here

-- It is important to not wait too long after preparation.
+- It is important not to wait too long after preparation for exam.

 Security Content Automation Protocol (SCAP)